felixbenzbaldas/sems-project/README.md

 Sems is being developed.
 The first useful features will probably be available in october 2024.

-#### Aspect Concept
+#### Entity Aspects

 In order to provide a high degree of flexibility, I'm trying out a new concept.
-It is called *aspect concept*. (see *protocol/240805 - aspect concept.txt*)
+It is called *Entity Aspects*. (see *protocol/240805 - Entity Aspects.txt*)

 #### Predecessor